gabyx/Githooks/README.md

 $ cli installer --only-server-hooks
 ```

-The global template directory then **only** maintain contains the following run-wrappers for Githooks:
+The global template directory then **only** contains the following run-wrappers for Githooks:

 - `pre-push`
 - `pre-receive`